morintd/ts-generate-schema/README.md

 I've recently been working on a web and mobile project where I made tons of API calls.
 I came to the conlusion that my way of handling API calls was ... not good enough.

 And, at some point in every project I worked on, we had a server getting an update without the front-end team being perfectly notified about it.
-Problems that occured :
-  - Information being badly displayed / empty
-  - Some hidden screen crashing when being opened
-  - Unhappy users or clients
-  - It also means that the communication / testing process had weaknesses

 My aim was to be able to know when a request we received was different from our primary API.
 As I'm a TypeScript lover and user, I quickly found some way to use TS definitions as json-schemas with a validator such as AJV.

-Nevertheless, libraries providing us with TS => JSON Schema abilities were too low level to be used as they are.
+Nevertheless, libraries providing us with TypeScript to JSON Schema functionnalities were too low level to be used as they are.

 I had axios and interceptors to setup my strategies, AJV to handle validation and now this library to quickly generate my JSON-schemas from my TypeScript definitions.